 As evidence of the resurgence of wallpaper, did you know that Graham & Brown has designated an inaugural Wallpaper of the Year for 2015?
 The choice is Northern Rose Blue/Pink.
 Graham & Brown, a company based in the United Kingdom, describes it as “vibrant pink and explosive blue with lush embellishments.”
 It definitely has the British, vintage charm that they were aiming for.
 With the right furniture pieces, we think this wallpaper could definitely add character and an air of distinguished charm to any room.

-We do love the new gold fixtures and faucets that are bright and sleek and that don’t scream 1980’s like the fixtures that were so popular 30 years ago.
-But please, do not stray too far and go back to 80’s bronze.
+We do love the new gold fixtures and faucets that are bright and sleek and that don’t scream the 1980s like the fixtures that were so popular 30 years ago.
+But please, do not stray too far and go back to the 80’s bronze.
 We cannot return to that trend!